canonical/superset-k8s-operator/documentation/how-to/enable-superset-security-features.md

 ### Using K8s secrets
 You can use a self-signed or production-grade TLS certificate stored in a Kubernetes secret.
 The secret is then associated with the ingress to encrypt traffic between clients and the Superset User Interface (UI).

-For self-signed certificates you can do the following:s
+For self-signed certificates you can do the following:

 1. First generate a private key using `openssl` and a certificate signing request using they key you just created.
 Replace `<YOUR_HOSTNAME>` with an appropriate hostname such as `superset-k8s.com`: